Quimper

-Quimper (/kæ̃ˈpɛər/, /fr/; Kemper /br/; Civitas Aquilonia or Corisopitum) is a commune and prefecture of the Finistère department of Brittany in northwestern France.
+Quimper (/fr/; Kemper /br/; Civitas Aquilonia or Corisopitum) is a commune and prefecture of the Finistère department of Brittany in northwestern France.

 Administration

 Quimper is the prefecture (capital) of the Finistère department.

 Geography

 The city of Quimper was built at the confluence of the Steir, Odet and Jet rivers.
 Routes Nationale 165, D785, D765 and D783 were designed to intersect here, 62 km northwest of Lorient, 181 km west of Rennes, and 486 km west-southwest of Paris.

 Climate

 Quimper has an oceanic climate (Köppen climate classification Cfb), with an average annual temperature of 12.1 C. The temperatures are highest, on average, in July and August, at around 17.7 C, and lowest in January, at around 7.1 C. The highest temperature ever recorded in Quimper was 35.9 C on 30 June 1976; the coldest temperature ever recorded was -10.1 C on 13 January 1987.
 The average annual rainfall is 1214.4 mm, with December being the wettest month.